 - Home appraisal is lower than the purchase price

 - Agreed upon repairs not completed

-In order to avoid closing delays and to close on your house on time you will need to be responsive, to your lender and real estate agent.
+To avoid closing delays and close on your house on time, you will need to be responsive to your lender and real estate agent.

 Documents needed for the Closing Process

 - Completed home inspection

 - An executed promissory note and deed of trust

 - Completed home appraisal of the property